worldbank/counting-people-climate-risk/README.md

 ## Methodology

-The next page summarizes the methodology in non-technical terms using five steps.
-The following chapters dig into these steps in detail.
+The next page summarizes the methodology.
+The following chapters dig into each step required to calculate the indicator in detail.
 The final chapter discusses important [limitations](docs/limitations).

 ## Dashboard